Big booster for beef in Cumbria

 BEEF production in Cumbria has been given a boost following the launch of a new initiative to help farmers restock after foot-and-mouth and get closer to the market.

-It is the first of several projects in the pipeline designed to shorten the supply chain and boost farmer returns, said chief executive, Peter Hambleton.
+It is the first of several projects in the pipeline designed to shorten the supply chain and boost farmer returns, by producing consistent numbers of animals of the right grade direct to processors, said chief executive, Peter Hambleton, at Meadow Qualitys launch in London last week.

 Although details are still to be thrashed out, it is understood that Penrith Farmers and Kidds could retain ownership of cattle, saving farmers considerable restocking costs.